On the role of interaction in sequential Monte Carlo algorithms

 \subsection{Provably stable algorithms with adaptive interaction}

-There are of course many choices of $\mathbb{A}_{N}$ which do satisfy $\mathbf{(B^{++})}$.
-In this section we provide some guidance and suggestions on this matter.
-In order to focus our attention we consider in addition to $\mathbf{(B^{++})}$, the following criteria against which to assess candidates for $\mathbb{A}_{N}$ and whatever functional is used at line $(\star)$ of Algorithm~\ref{alg:aSMC}:
+There are of course many choices of $\mathbb{A}_{N}$ which do satisfy (B$^{++}$).
+In this section, we provide some guidance and suggestions on this matter.
+In order to focus our attention, we consider in addition to (B$^{++}$), the following criteria against which to assess candidates for $\mathbb{A}_{N}$ and whatever functional is used at line $(\star)$ of Algorithm \ref{alg:aSMC}: \begin{longlist}[(a)]